Skip to Content

 Preventing diabetes

 When we talk about preventing diabetes, we are usually talking about preventing type 2 diabetes.
-Safe and effective ways to prevent type 1 diabetes have not yet been identified, despite the amount of research in this area.
+Safe and effective ways to prevent type 1 diabetes have not yet been identified despite the amount of research in this area.

 Reduce your risk

-Start by looking at your food choices.
 Diet is the most important part of lifestyle change.
-Small changes can make a big difference and help you take those first few steps to reduce your risk.
+Small changes can make a big difference and help you take those first few steps to reduce your risk of developing type 2 diabetes

 Following the DASH diet or Mediterranean diet can help you plan healthy meals and snacks to reduce your risk.
-A low-carbohydrate version of the Mediterranean diet may have additional cardiovascular benefits for people who are overweight and have type 2 diabetes.
+A low-carbohydrate version of the Mediterranean diet may have additional cardiovascular benefits for people who are overweight or obese, and have type 2 diabetes.

-Moving more will help you prevent diabetes.
+Movement and exercise can also help you prevent diabetes.
 Just a little extra activity each day can go a long way.

 Start with limiting the amount of time spent sitting.
 Interrupt your sitting time by standing up and moving around briefly every 20 to 30 minutes.